Installation Options

 Small Wall Installation Medium Wall Installation Large Wall Installation

-• This is the best option for a property that has not got a chimney.
+• This is the best option for a property without a chimney.

-• Always chose the wall that will give the aerial the best line of sight towards the transmitter.
+• Always choose the wall that will give the aerial the best line of sight towards the transmitter.

 • If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances.